danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 [RUNME](https://gitlab.com/siusoon/Aesthetic_Programming_Book/blob/master/sample_codes/p5_SampleCode/ch5_ObjectAbstraction/index.html)

 ## Source Code
 The source code is divided into two pieces, one with all the core functions in sketch.js, and the other tofu.js that specifies the class/object relationship.
 Sometimes it gives a clearer overview of the program if you seperate the program into different functions and files.
-To enable the two js files, you need to add the following into the index.html file:
+To enable the two js files in a program, you need to add the following into the index.html file:

 ```html
   <script language="javascript" type="text/javascript" src="sketch.js"></script>